 Linux and Hardware

 Now that I dissed on Apple and Windows, you probably want to tell me to get a Linux machine and shut up about it, and you are probably right.
-And that’s the problem - I can’t.
+And there lies the problem.

 Don’t get me wrong.
 Linux support for hardware is top-notch these days.
-I’m sure you can buy any laptop and Linux would boot on it and most of the things would work, if not all.
-The problem is elsewhere.
+I’m sure you can buy any laptop and Linux would boot on it and most of the things would work, if not all *

 • won’t get sticky by just sitting in the closet,